Best times to see the Northern Lights in Finland

 Green is the most commonly seen colour in the Northern Lights.
 Spotting a red aurora is very rare.

-Discover Northern Lights tours in Finland
+Discover sustainable Northern Lights tours in Finland

 Aurora shining on our private hill top!